dubstepaztecwarriorgod/ligma/README.md

 It follows the philosphy that images should be simple and easy to write and read, that's why every pixel in a ligma image is just the name of the color!
 Yup that's it, just type up the image you want in a valid square or rectangle and you're golden!

+## How do I use ligma?

+Simply clone this repo and whatever you need for raylib to work then use `cargo run <Path to ligma file>`

+Currently ligma can only use red green and blue pixels too

 ## Features
 | Features    |        |
 |-------------|--------|